 Choices can sometimes lead you to feel overwhelmed, and this can be true in the goggle lens department.
 For those that are indecisive, Julbo offers up 4 lens options for the Airflux that meet all of your needs without making your decision too complex.
 The Julbo Airflux is available with the very affordable Spectron lens in grey mirror and red mirror: the Spectron lens is not photochromatic, rather it is a polycarbonate lens that is light weight, scratch resistant, and offers a VLT of 13%.
 These lenses are also double layered, meaning that there is an air pocket between the two lenses to avoid condensation build up.

-The Julbo Airflux is also available in grey mirror with polarized lenses for reducing glare or reflected light with VLT of 12% for a slightly increased price tag of $150.
+The Julbo Airflux is also available in grey mirror with polarized lenses for reducing glare or reflected light with VLT of 12% for a slightly increased price tag.
 For super sunny conditions, you can also pick up the Airflux in black vision lens, with a VLT of 5%.

 Helmet Compatible and Fit